sjl/.plan/README.markdown

   and *Friday*?
 Strange set of days.
 So much for my free Fridays.
 Oh well, at least Thursdays will be less wild I guess.

+Went to a talk by a professor I chatted with during Matchathon about Denisovans and population genetics.